Please check back again or sign up for email updates here.

 - Candidates with non-traditional backgrounds encouraged to apply

-- Manage daily operation of Olympia and district office
+- Manage daily operation of Olympia and/or district office

-- Create and maintain electronic and physical filing and organizational systems for office operations, committees, task forces, and ongoing projects
+- Maintain electronic and physical filing and organizational systems for office operations, committees, task forces, and ongoing projects

 - Maintain office records in accordance with the Washington State Public Records Act